ragrag/youtube-gif/README.md

 ### [Live Demo](https://ytgif.vercel.app/)

-### Dev.to Article

-View Details about this project on this [Dev.to Series](https://dev.to/ragrag/getting-started-youtube-gif-maker-using-next-js-node-and-rabbitmq-1cl9)
+### [Dev.to Series](https://dev.to/ragrag/getting-started-youtube-gif-maker-using-next-js-node-and-rabbitmq-1cl9) - View Details about this project on the Dev.to series

 ### Run locally

 - Rename .env.example to .env
-- Fill missing env variable in node-worder (Google Cloud Storage related secrets)
+- Fill missing env variable in node-worker (Google Cloud Storage related secrets)

 #### Run using docker

-- Make sure docker & docker-compose are installed in your system Run in terminal
+- Make sure docker & docker-compose are installed in your system then run

 ```
  docker-compose up -d --build